HowToGetLicensed

 • Already licensed in another state?
 Delaware may grant reciprocity with states that have comparable examination and experience requirements.

-• Ongoing requirements: Once licensed, you'll need 0 hours of continuing education every 2 years.
+• Ongoing requirements: Once licensed, you'll need no continuing education hours every 2 years.
 No continuing education required for renewal..

 How Much Does a Electrician License Cost in Delaware?